ekabaravio/demo-app/README.md

 This is a simple demo app, a RESTful API that allows users to create, retrieve, update, and delete notes.
 Each note can consist of a title and a body.
 Applied Login with JWT Authentication and Authorization
 <br><br>
-To see complete list of URL, you may see swagger here:<br>
+After the app started successfully, you may be able to see complete list of URLs, Models, Request and Responses through Swagger:<br>
 http://localhost:8080/swagger-ui.html<br>
 <br>
 **Tech Used**<br>